Updated December 14, 2022

-Kennedy opened the opinion by writing, "[t]he Constitution promises liberty to all within its reach, a liberty that includes certain specific rights that allow persons . . . to define and express their identity.
+Kennedy opened the opinion by writing, "The Constitution promises liberty to all within its reach, a liberty that includes certain specific rights that allow persons . . . to define and express their identity.
 The petitioners in these cases seek to find that liberty by marrying someone of the same sex and having their marriages deemed lawful on the same terms and conditions as marriages between persons of the opposite sex."

 No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 As some of the petitioners in this case demonstrate, marriage embodies a love that may endure even past death . . . .
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to lives in loneliness, excluded from one of civilization's oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants that right.

-Under this part of the ruling, same-sex couples lawfully married in one state, such as California, can move to any other state in the U.S. and expect to have their marriages recognized for all purposes, including:
+Under this part of the ruling, same-sex couples legally married in one state, such as California, can move to any other state in the U.S. and expect to have their marriages recognized for all purposes, including:

 State laws that govern family and divorce matters, such as custody rights and responsibilities, property division, and spousal support will now apply equally to opposite-sex and same-sex married couples.

-Prior to this decision, the following 37 states and D.C. had legalized same-sex marriage: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Illinois, Iowa, Indiana, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, the state of Washington, West Virginia, Wisconsin, and Wyoming.
+Prior to Obergefell, the following 37 states and D.C. had legalized same-sex marriage: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Illinois, Iowa, Indiana, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, the state of Washington, West Virginia, Wisconsin, and Wyoming.